aeserran/Twitter-Python-LEMI-1481881775100/README.md

 * How to use iPython Notebook to test out Bluemix services?

-You can find a deployed instance of this application in [Bluemix](http://perinsight.w3ibm.mybluemix.net/).
 **Note**: All the steps below are test in Mac OSX, however most of the steps should be similar in Windows as well.

 ## Content